SolemnFling/zama-fhe-rps/README.md

 # 🎮 Private Rock-Paper-Scissors on FHEVM

 A fully homomorphic encryption (FHE) based Rock-Paper-Scissors game built on Zama's FHEVM protocol.
-Players can compete with complete privacy - moves remain encrypted on-chain until both players commit, ensuring fair gameplay without revealing strategies.
+Players can compete with **complete privacy** - moves remain encrypted on-chain until both players commit, ensuring fair gameplay without revealing strategies.

+## 🔐 Why Privacy Matters

+Traditional on-chain games expose all player actions publicly, allowing:
+- ❌ Opponents to analyze your play patterns
+- ❌ Bots to observe and exploit your strategies
+- ❌ Historical moves to reveal behavioral tendencies

+**Our Solution with FHEVM:**
+- ✅ **Every move is encrypted** (euint8) before going on-chain
+- ✅ **No one can see your play history** - not even blockchain explorers
+- ✅ **Pattern analysis is impossible** - encrypted data reveals nothing
+- ✅ **Fair gameplay guaranteed** - winner computed in FHE without revealing moves
+- ✅ **Strategy protection** - your playing style remains completely private

+This is the first Rock-Paper-Scissors game where **your moves are truly yours** - no one can study your habits or predict your next play!

 ## 🌟 Features

 ### Privacy-Preserving Gameplay
 - **Encrypted Moves**: Player choices (rock/paper/scissors) are encrypted using FHEVM before being sent on-chain
+- **Protected History**: Your entire play history remains encrypted - no pattern analysis possible
 - **Fair Resolution**: No player can see opponent's move until both have committed
 - **On-chain Logic**: All game logic executes in FHE, maintaining privacy throughout